drdcarpenter/drdcarpenter/README.md

 R is my main tool for environmental data science.
 I have so far written one package and I am working on a couple of others.
 I also use QGIS for a lot of my work.
 I am very much a beginner.

-I currently work at the Thames Valley Environmental Records Centre where I put into practice the business of using data for decision making.
+I currently work at Ethos Environmental Planning where I put into practice the business of using data for decision making.

 I drink a LOT of tea.
 I love cricket.